dariandm/FT245R/ReadMe.txt

 3. Open the command line and change directory to the directory with the source code.
 4. From the command prompt, type:

-gcc -o controller *.c libftd2xx.a -I. -L. -framework CoreFoundation -framework IOKit -o controller
+gcc *.c libftd2xx.a -I. -L. -framework CoreFoundation -framework IOKit -o controller

 This should compile the code and return and executable called controller.
 Start the controller from the command line by typing: ./controller